Skip to content

 5. How can I get collagen naturally?

 Dietary sources of collagen are already discussed in this article.
 Protein-rich foods along with minerals and vitamins are beneficial for collagen synthesis in your body.
-Besides, that chicken and fish skin and bone broth is a good sources of collagen.
+Besides, chicken and fish skin and bone broth is a good source of collagen.

 6. What type of collagen is best?